Chart Color Schemes

 Tolga has a typical household mix, with a higher-than-average median household size

-Family households comprise 74.5% of all households, including 28.2% couples with children, 37.1% couples without children, and 8.4% single parent families.
-Non-family households make up the remaining 25.5%, with lone person households at 22.5% and group households comprising 2.8% of the total.
+Family households constitute 74.5% of all households, including 28.2% couples with children, 37.1% couples without children, and 8.4% single parent families.
+Non-family households comprise the remaining 25.5%, with lone person households at 22.5% and group households making up 2.8%.
 The median household size is 2.5 people, larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households